One-on-One vs. Group Training

 Drawbacks of One-on-One Training

-Higher Cost: One-on-one training will obviously cost more than group training due to the extreme individual attention given.
+Higher Cost: One-on-one training will obviously cost more than group training due to the extreme individual attention is given.

 Can be intimidating: The thought of having a professional supervise and critique your every move, pushing you harder, can be scary for some people, who prefer to ease into training at their own pace.